MirthSystems/pulse-by-mirth-systems/README.md

 After successful MVP launch and validation, we plan to implement:

 1. **Native Mobile Applications:**
-    - iOS and Android dedicated apps
+    - iOS and Android apps built with modern frameworks (React Native or Flutter)
-    - Enhanced performance and device integration
+    - Enhanced performance leveraging device-specific capabilities
-    - Expanded offline capabilities
+    - Expanded offline capabilities with local data caching
+    - Push notifications and background sync
+    - Integration with device cameras and location services

 2. **AI-Powered Recommendation Engine:**
     - Upgrade from PostgreSQL to Azure Cognitive Services